 Advance Central PA fully complies with all monitoring, including the Office of Equal Opportunity annual compliance reviews.
 As a result of the most recent monitoring, the Advance Central PA Personnel Manual was updated to: (1) outline the various avenues that an employee could use if they want to file a discrimination complaint, similar to the policy that Advance Central PA already has in place for PA CareerLink® customers and staff, (2) add details about sexual and other types of unlawful harassment, and (3) at the recommendation of Advance Central PA's Personnel Committee, add a section about False Accusations.
+The job description for the Equal Opportunity Officer was also updated as a result of the monitoring and a Babel Notice is now available in all PA CareerLink® sites.
+Additionally, Advance Central PA has implemented mandatory monthly EO trainings for all PA CareerLink® and Advance Central PA staff.

-As a result of the review completed on January 12, 2021 the Central LWDA was determined to be compliant with WIOA Equal Opportunity and Discrimination requirements, which continues through December 31, 2021.
+As a result of the review completed on January 12, 2021 and an interim review on June 13, 2022 the Central LWDA was determined to be compliant with WIOA Equal Opportunity and Discrimination requirements, which continues through December 31, 2022.